Top 9 Seremban Attractions (2023)

 Kepayang Hill Temple is a hundred-year-old Hindu shrine dedicated to seven virgin deities: Biramme, Mageswary, Gaumaree, Varaagi, Vyshnavi, Magenthari, and Chamundi.
 This Seremban attraction, located on the steep, narrow driveway of Kepayang Hill, is often visited by Hindus, especially during the festive season, like Pongal and Deepavali.
 Besides Hindu devotees, non-Hindus can also visit this temple, surrounded by beautiful greenery and often called by monkeys.

-With so many Seremban attractions for you to visit, you can be confident that you can find something you like here.
+With so many attractions in Seremban for you to visit, you can be confident that you can find something you like here.
 For the lovers of history, Taman Seni Budaya Negeri Sembilan with its Minangkabu architecture is there for you.
 If you prefer to be closer to nature, there is Mount Angsi for you to hike.